Home » Desserts » Cake recipes » Peach pound cake with cream cheese

 Let the cake cool in the pan for a few minutes before unmolding.
 As the cake cools, you’ll notice that it begins to pull away from the sides.
 That is your cue to go ahead and take the cake out of the pan.

-peaches and cream cake in loaf pan on cooling rack
+Peaches and cream loaf cake in loaf pan on cooling rack.

 Once you have removed your pound cake from the loaf pan, let it cool on a wire cooling rack.
 If you plan to glaze the cake, it must be completely cooled before glazing, otherwise the glaze will run right off the cake.